Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```

 An error indicating an unexpected runtime bash command exit on a remote cluster host.
 This error
-occurs when some command terminated unexpectedly with a non-zero error code.
+occurs when a command is terminated unexpectedly with a non-zero error code.

-Error prints the status of the command execution for each node in the group on which bash command
+The error prints the status of the command execution for each node in the group on which the bash command
 was executed.
 The status can be a correct result (shell results), a result with an error
 (shell error), as well as a hierarchical KME with its own code.

 To fix it, first try checking the nodes and the cluster with
 [IAAS checker](Kubecheck.md#iaas-procedure) and [PAAS checker](Kubecheck.md#paas-procedure).
 If you
-see failed tests, try fixing the cause of the fail.
+see failed tests, try fixing the cause of the failure.
 Make sure that you do everything according to
-the instructions, in the correct sequence and correctly filled out the inventory and other dependent
+the instructions in the correct sequence and correctly fill the inventory and other dependent
 files.
 If the error persists, try to figure out what might be causing the command to fail on remote
 nodes and fix by yourself as much as possible.